Hawes-2Hawes-2Hawes-2Hawes-2

 St Lawrence’s Church Bluff Point Geraldton

 The foundation stone for St Lawrence's was laid in 1937 by Bishop O'Collins and the building was completed and opened on 8th August 1937.
 The land was donated by a Mrs Cameron and a generous anonymous donation of £600 from a person in the east enabled the building to go ahead.
-The successful tenderer was Enrico Boschetti for the price of £1,109.
+The successful tenderer to build the church was Enrico Boschetti for the price of £1,109.
 The masonry work was carried out under the supervision of Mr Joe Battistella of Perth and Mr Frank Green donated the stone from his quarry at Waggrakine.
-The church was opened on 8th August 1937.

 Although Hawes stated that the church was designed to allow for extensions if they were later required, and there was strong support in the community to expand the building according to Hawes' plans when the numbers increased, the building was partially demolished in 1970 and a larger church was constructed in contemporary style.
 The stone and tile sanctuary of the original church remains but it is only used as a vestry behind the church.